tusharhchhabra/geko-games-db/README.md

    npm install
    ```
 3. **Set up environment variables**:
    Copy the .env.example file to a new file named .env.development.local, and fill in the required API keys and database credentials.
-Credentials include Twitch Developer Client ID, Authorization Token, Vercel Postgres Database URL, and JWT secret key.

 4. **Run the app in development mode**:
    ```sh